davidlinketech/instagram-account-generator/README.md

 Make sure to use good proxies - otherwise the accounts will be banned.

-**IMPORTANT NOTE:** Make sure to change the information in line 414 to yours. (sms API-key, Discord webhook...)
+**IMPORTANT NOTE:** Make sure to change the information around line 433 to yours. (sms API-key, Discord webhook...)